Due to COVID-19, HCA’s lobby is closed. Learn more about your customer service options.

-Your group may purchase the full benefits package of medical/vision, dental, life, and long-term disability, or may purchase only medical/vision.
-Note: If your group selects the full benefits package, employees cannot waive dental, basic life, or basic long-term disability coverage.
+Your group may purchase the full benefits package of medical/vision, dental, life and AD&D, and long-term disability, or may purchase only medical/vision.
+Note: If your group selects the full benefits package, employees cannot waive dental, basic life, basic A&D, or basic long-term disability coverage.

 View the employer group monthly premiums.
 Rates for employer groups change in January.

-When an employer group joins the PEBB Program, they are assessed a start-up fee based on the number of employees who will receive benefits.
+When an employer group joins the PEBB Program, they are assessed a start-up fee based on the number of eligible employees.
 The following table outlines these start-up fees.